 The following information has been collected from both public and private sources to provide members of the legal community with resources to assist in the practice of law during the pandemic.
 If you have a resource you would like share please email information to email@example.com.

-ABA Pandemic Task Force - The ABA announced on March 13 that it is creating a nationwide task force to identify the legal needs arising from the COVID-19 pandemic, make recommendations to address those needs, and help mobilize volunteer lawyers and legal professionals for people who need help.
+Pandemic Task Force - The ABA announced on March 13 that it is creating a nationwide task force to identify the legal needs arising from the COVID-19 pandemic, make recommendations to address those needs, and help mobilize volunteer lawyers and legal professionals for people who need help.
+On April 3, the task force announced it has launched a new website with resources.
 Read an interview in Law360.com with task force chair Jim Sandman about how he thinks the pandemic will affect the legal industry.

 Bloomberg Law - Bloomberg has created a special resource page In Focus: Coronavirus, which offers news, guidance documents and federal agency information.